Making Sense of the Federal Reserve

-Once the FOMC lowers the target range, the Fed uses its monetary policy tools to implement, or carry out, the new stance of policy.
+Once the Federal Open Market Committee (FOMC) adjusts the target range for the federal funds rate, the Federal Reserve uses its monetary policy tools to implement, or carry out, the new stance of policy.
 In other words, the Fed uses its tools to ensure that market interest rates, especially the federal funds rate, move in the direction of the new target range.
-That helps steer the economy toward the Fed’s dual mandate goals.
-The key tools are “administered rates” that the Fed sets.
+That helps steer the economy toward the Fed’s dual mandate goals .

 Interest on reserve balances is just that—interest paid on funds that banks hold in their reserve balance accounts at their Federal Reserve bank.
 Because interest on reserve balances offers banks a risk-free option, it serves as a “reservation rate”—the lowest rate at which a bank will be willing to lend out its funds.
 As a result, the federal funds rate should not fall below the interest on reserve balances rate.
 Because the interest on reserve balances rate is an administered rate, the Fed can steer the federal funds rate by adjusting the interest on reserve balances rate.
 In fact, interest on reserve balances is the primary tool the Fed uses to adjust the federal funds rate.

-The Supplementary Tool: Overnight Reverse Repurchase Agreement Facility
+Overnight Reverse Repurchase Agreement Facility: The Supplementary Tool

 Not every financial institution that operates in the federal funds market can earn interest on its reserve balances.
 So, it’s possible that the federal funds rate could fall below the interest on reserve balances rate.
 To provide support, the Fed offers the overnight reverse repurchase agreement facility to a broader set of large financial institutions: They can earn the overnight reverse repurchase agreement offering rate, or ON RRP rate, by depositing funds with the Fed at this facility.
 So, this second administered rate helps set a floor for the federal funds rate.